 As a global business software provider, SAP believes working with social enterprises is mutually beneficial; SAP is doubling down on its commitment to the sector.
 The company is Social Enterprise World Forum’s first global partner, and our three-year partnership is driving growth in the social enterprise sector.
 In 2019, SAP and the SEWF international network designed a massive open online course (MOOC) to teach participants how social enterprises can enhance corporate supply chains.

 For many years, SAP has supported social enterprises primarily through the SAP Social Sabbatical programmme.
 The programme matches SAP employees with social enterprises, NGOs, and non-profits allowing employees to use their expertise to help organizations address strategic challenges during an intensive three-week period.

-This year’s Global Forum will be SEWF Digital and SAP is continuing to support our first-ever, fully virtual event.
+The Global Forum in 2020 was SEWF Digital and SAP continued to support our first-ever, fully virtual event.

 Read more about SAP’s commitment to social enterprise.

 SEI Learning Channel

 SEWF is delighted to support the Social Enterprise Institute (SEI), the world’s online school for social enterprise education, in its effort to create a new global impact economy.
 SEI is on a mission to equip 1,000,000 change-makers with the inspiration, knowledge, and connections they need to achieve a lasting change through social enterprise activity.
 We first partnered with SEI at SEWF 2018 to record a series of masterclasses with international experts to be featured on their online platform.

 Read more about the platform and how to get involved.